General Terms and Conditions

 9.4 All fees shall be exclusive of turnover tax (VAT) and other levies that are or can be imposed by the government.

-9.5 If the Customer makes regular payments, the Contractor shall be entitled to adjust the applicable prices and rates by providing written notice at least three months in advance.
+9.5 If the Customer makes regular payments, the Contractor shall be entitled to adjust the applicable prices and rates by providing written notice at least one month in advance.
 If the Customer does not wish to agree to such an adjustment, the Customer shall, within thirty days after the notice, be entitled to terminate the Agreement before the date on which the adjustment would have become effective.

 10.1 Payment by the Customer must take place without deduction, discount or setoff, within 30 days after the invoice date.
 Payment must be made in the currency stated on the invoice, by way of transfer to a bank account designated by the Contractor.
 Objections in respect of the amount of submitted invoices shall not lead to a suspension of the Contractor’s payment obligation.